POS DEVICE MANAGEMENT

 Esper is an indispensable tool for managing our devices.
 It allows us to effectively manage our devices both individually and as a cohesive unit.
 When deciding on hardware for our fleet, our first priority is ensuring it’s compatible with the Esper platform.

-To support team members and customer experiences across our POS, tablets, and other devices, we needed a solution that worked for our next generation enterprise Android apps.
-Using Esper Foundation for Android (x86), we were able to keep our current hardware including peripherals.
-Esper was a true partner.
-Working with them allowed us to move fast, save money, and now we can make strategic decisions about what hardware we want to use.
+To support better customer and employee experiences across our POS, tablets, and other devices, we needed a solution that worked for our next generation enterprise Android apps.
+Esper is a true partner.
+Working with them allows us to move fast, save money, and now we can make strategic decisions about what hardware to use.

 POS stands for Point of Sale and is designed as a terminal to accept payments from customers for goods and services.
 POS systems range from full desktop computers to fully mobile POS terminals, called mPOS.

-POS systems can run a variety of software, including Windows, iOS, and Android.
+POS systems can run a variety of software, including Android, iOS/iPadOS, Windows, and Linux.
 POS management software is used to configure, deploy, and update POS systems.
 This is usually part of a mobile device management solution.

 MDM — mobile device management — for POS systems includes the software used to manage, configure, remotely access, and update POS systems.